 Community consultation to-date

-Following the 2 December 2020 announcement, the LXRP launched community consultation about the proposed design for the station and precinct and the planning approvals for the project.
+- 2 December 2020 to 14 February 2021: Consultation about the proposed design for the station and precinct and the planning approvals for the project.
 The LXRP also sought expressions of interest for its Community Reference Group (CRG).

 For further information and access to the consultation documents and plans, please visit the Engage Victoria website.

 A Council endorsed submission was presented to the Minister for Planning and Environment and the LXRP in February 2021.

 Our key concerns and opportunities in our submission included:

 - Ensuring the LXRP truly engages with residents, businesses, sports clubs, the community and Council to deliver a best for community outcome.